kwilteam/kwil-db/CONTRIBUTING.md

 BREAKING CHANGE: This PR changes the behavior of the foo command.
 It now does something else.
 ```

-Breaking changes are any changes that effect the external API of packages that are consumed outside of kwil-db (i.e. proto, core, extensions, and cmd).
-Changes to internal packages (i.e. deployments, internal, parse, scripts, and test) are not considered breaking changes and do not need to be tagged in the commit footer.
+There are two types of breaking changes: API breaking changes and consensus breaking changes.
+API breaking changes are any changes that effect the external API of packages that are consumed outside of kwil-db (i.e. proto, core, extensions, and cmd).
+Consensus breaking changes are any changes that effect the consensus protocol of kwil-db (i.e. changes to the database, or changes to the consensus protocol in internal).

+Changes to internal packages (i.e. deployments, internal, parse, scripts, and test) that do not affect the database or consensus are not considered breaking changes and do not need to be tagged in the commit footer.

 ### Coding Style

 Please ensure that your contributions adhere to the following coding guidelines:

-- Code should adhere to the official Go [formatting](https://go.dev/doc/effective_go#formatting) guidelines (i.e. uses [`gofmt`](https://pkg.go.dev/cmd/gofmt)).
+- Code should adhere to the official Go [formatting](https://go.dev/doc/effective_go#formatting) guidelines (i.e. use [`gofmt`](https://pkg.go.dev/cmd/gofmt) or `task fmt` to format code).
 - Code must be documented adhering to the Go commentary [guidelines](https://go.dev/doc/effective_go#commentary) and Go Doc [comments](https://go.dev/doc/comment).
 - Code should be tested as much as possible.
 Tests should be placed in the same package as the code they are testing, in a file named `*_test.go` (e.g. `foo.go` should have a corresponding `foo_test.go`).